I’ll admit it: as a kid, walking past the soldierly rows of celery in my mom’s garden made me shudder.

 They might have a cute name, but thrips are anything but.
 Thrips are tiny winged bugs that slurp up all your celery’s fluid, which is terrible because celery has a lot of water in it.

 Check your celery leaves for black dots of thrip poop, or frass.
-To control a thrip infestation, use neem oil or insecticidal soap on your plants.
+To control a thrips infestation, use neem oil or insecticidal soap on your plants.

-This moth is only about 3/4 of an inch in size, but it’ll chew holes all over your celery plants and string little webs in between the leaves.
+This moth is only about three quarters of an inch in size, but it’ll chew holes all over your celery plants and string little webs in between the leaves.

 If you catch sight of leaftiers in their caterpillar phase or even later, don’t mourn the loss of your precious plants.
 A couple doses of pyrethrum dust should get rid of the bugs.